High Five (novel): Plot summary

 The only Failure-to-Appear (F.T.A.)
 Vinnie has for Stephanie is so minor league (Briggs), that she focuses her attention on the mysterious disappearance of her Uncle Fred instead.
 Mabel gives Stephanie some photos she found in Fred's desk of half-opened garbage bags, containing dismembered human body parts.
 She insists the photos are recent, and very unusual for Fred.
 Stephanie sees enough to identify the body as a woman's, and gives duplicates of them to her on-again/off-again boyfriend, Detective Joe Morelli, who passes them on to the sergeant in charge of the case.
 Mabel tells Stephanie that Fred had been furiously pursuing RCG Waste Haulers to get his $2 back because they skipped picking up garbage at his house one time.
 RCG (Ruben, Grizolli, and Cotell) had refused to refund him, because his payment wasn't in the system - they demanded to see his cancelled check.
 He was on his way to bring a copy of that to RCG when he disappeared.

 While Stephanie is starting to look into Fred's activities, Bunchy shows up, mysteriously demanding that Stephanie find Fred for him.
 Since the Fred mystery is on her own personal time, Stephanie is facing financial hardship and out of desperation she takes a job with Ranger's security company to make ends meet.
 Ranger assures her the jobs are morally justifiable, if not entirely legal, but Stephanie is (again) over her head while tagging along with Ranger's men.
-The activities start with "Interior decorating" -forcibly evicting the occupants of a drug den in a slum apartment building - which ends up in an explosion when the main being evicted is shot by an old lady in a pink nightgown, and the explosives he has attached to himself go off.
+The activities start with "Interior decorating" -forcibly evicting the occupants of a drug den in a slum apartment building - which ends up in an explosion when the man being evicted is shot by an old lady in a pink nightgown, and the explosives he has attached to himself go off.
 Further activities include chauffeuring a sheikh; and distracting a deadbeat in a bar while his car is repossessed.